 ADHD parenting advice

-Attention-Deficit/Hyperactivity Disorder – Covers most aspects of ADHD.
-See pages 10-14 for behavioral modification strategies that involve parents.
-(Center for Parent Information and Resources)
+Attention-Deficit/Hyperactivity Disorder – Covers most aspects of ADHD including tips for parents.

 Parenting a Child with ADHD (PDF) – Succinct but comprehensive article followed by a long list of tips and resources.
 (National Resource Center on ADHD)